Volkan Oezdemir: Post-title shot

 Oezdemir faced promotional newcomer Jiří Procházka on 12 July 2020, at UFC 251.
 He lost the fight via knockout in the second round.

 Oezdemir was expected to face Nikita Krylov on 18 October 2020, at UFC Fight Night 180.
 However, Oezdemir pulled out of the fight in early October citing a knee injury.

 Oezdemir was scheduled to face Magomed Ankalaev on 4 September 2021, at UFC Fight Night 191.
 However, the fight was rescheduled for UFC 267 in Abu Dhabi on 30 October.
 He lost the bout via unanimous decision.

 Oezdemir faced Paul Craig on 23 July 2022, at UFC Fight Night 208.
 He won the bout by unanimous decision.

 The bout with Nikita Krylov was then re-booked to take place on 22 October 2022, at UFC 280.
 He lost the bout via unanimous decision.

 Oezdemir was scheduled to face Azamat Murzakanov at UFC Fight Night 226 on 2 September 2023.
 However, Murzakanov pulled out in early August for unknown reasons and was replaced by promotional newcomer Bogdan Guskov.
 He won the fight via a rear-naked choke submission in the first round.

 Oezdemir faced Johnny Walker on 22 June 2024, at UFC on ABC 6.
 He won the fight by knockout in the first round.
 This fight earned him another Performance of the Night award.

 Oezdemir faced Carlos Ulberg on 23 November 2024, at UFC Fight Night 248.
 He lost the fight by unanimous decision.

-Oezdemir is scheduled to face Alonzo Menifield on 22 November 2025, at UFC Fight Night 265.
+Oezdemir faced Alonzo Menifield on 22 November 2025, at UFC Fight Night 265.
+He won the fight by knockout in the first round.

+After testing positive for EPO on 16 February 2026, Oezdemir was suspended for sixteen months and will be eligible to compete on 17 June 2027.